MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/mismatch-between-debits-and-credits-err00005.md

 ## Symptoms

-Error code *ERR00005* is logged in the **Transform Log** table in Microsoft Dataverse when the following conditions are met:
+Error code *ERR00005* is logged in the **Bpa self help logs** table in Microsoft Dataverse when the following conditions are met:

 - The total of values in the `accountingcurrencyamount` column of the `generaljournalaccountentry` table isn't 0 (zero) for a specific combination of `ledger.id` and `gje.journalnumber`.
 - The total of values in the `reportingcurrencyamount` column of the `generaljournalaccountentry` table isn't 0 (zero) for the same combination of `ledger.id` and `gje.journalnumber`.